slittorin/home-assistant-setup/README.md

    - The output should state 'Configuration valid'.
 If not, change the recorder config above.
    - On the same page press `Restart` under `Server management`.
 - Any warnings or errors can be found in the file `/config/home-assistant.log`.
+- The data is stored in the following tables:
+  - `statistics` and `statistics_short_term`:
+    - Added to HA in [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics).
+    - `statistics` (data written for hourly data) is not purged presently purged.
+But we can expect this in the future?
+    - `statistics_short_term` (data written for 5 minute data) is purged according to Recorder setting according to [statement](https://github.com/home-assistant/core/issues/64383#issuecomment-1015886985).

 ## Governing principles